 Q: Why do I need to enter my PIN during configuration?

 A: The PIN is saved to your configuration to support vehicle polling, since a remote update command is being sent to your vehicle.
 In addition, the PIN is used to support the lock platform and will be used for the remote start, locator, and lights/horn functions in the future.

 Q: Why wasn’t I asked to enter my PIN during configuration?

 A: A PIN is only required to send a remote command.
 If you do not have a STARLINK Security Plus subscription, you will not be prompted for a PIN.

 Q: Why don’t my sensor readings appear to change in “real-time”?

 A: Gen 2/3 telematics vehicles will send updated data when the vehicle is shutdown.
 After about 5 minutes, the data should be reflected in Home Assistant.
 In addition, some data, such as tire pressures, are only measured while the vehicle is in motion.
 The pressures reported are the last reading when the vehicle is shutdown.

 Q: Should I enable the vehicle polling option?

 A: Probably not.
 One use case is if you have a PHEV and want to monitor your charging progress.
-Another use case is if you want to use your vehicle as a temperature sensor.
-Otherwise, the data isn’t going to change much after you’ve shutdown your vehicle.
+Otherwise, the data isn’t going to change much after you’ve shutdown your vehicle (tire pressures are only updated when the vehicle is in motion).
 A future revision will expose vehicle polling as a service to enable incorporation into automations.